What is Restorative Justice?

 It also provides the person who committed the offence, the opportunity to take responsibility for and to explain their actions, to make amends and to apologise, if this is appropriate.

 Restorative Justice interventions are delivered by trained facilitators in a safe environment.
-Communication can take place both face to face and/or through the exchange of letters/verbal messages.
+Communication can take place by a face-to-face meeting, a remote video or WhatsApp call and/or through the exchange of letters/verbal messages.